 Each school will receive student tuition and provide financial aid, if any, during those semesters in which the student is registered for courses in the respective school.
-Each school will forgo tuition for the joint enrollment hours (12 hours of tuition for Divinity and one semester's tuition for the School of
+Each school will forgo tuition for the dual degree enrollment hours (12 hours of tuition for Divinity and one semester's tuition for the School of Nursing).